iCliniq Logo

 Welcome to icliniq.com.

-It looks like she is having progressive metastatic breast cancer triple positive (ER +, Her 2 +ve).
-She received chemotherapy, hormonal, and target therapy (Trastuzumab).
-She also underwent BCS, oophorectomy, plus radiotherapy.
-Despite all this treatment. she progressed twice.
-Before I give some suggestions I need to know about her general condition (walking, eating well, recent weight loss, pain control, any chronic illness)?
-Any family history of breast cancer?
+Despite all this treatment, she progressed twice.
+Before I give some suggestions, I need to know about her general condition (walking, eating well, recent weight loss, pain control, any chronic illness).

-Another option is to start Eribulin injection (chemotherapy) which can be given after progression from Taxane and Anthracycline chemotherapy or to start some other drugs as palliative chemotherapy.
+Another option is to start Eribulin injection (chemotherapy), which can be given after progression from Taxane and Anthracycline chemotherapy, or to start some other drugs as palliative chemotherapy.

-Unfortunately, as per the reports (attachment removed to protect patient identity), it is an advanced malignancy.
-Now the goal of the treatment is just palliation.
-Her performance status looks 2 (ECOG).
-The goal of the treatment should be to control her pain, to maintain intake (nutrition) and output (bowel bladder habits).
-Provide her psychological support and family support.
-She should also visit her oncologist for follow up if she is not willing for chemotherapy.
+The goal of the treatment should be to control her pain and to maintain intake (nutrition) and output (bowel and bladder habits).
+Provide her with psychological support and family support.
+She should also visit her oncologist for follow-up if she is not willing to undergo chemotherapy.
 At least hormonal treatment and Bisphosphonates are recommended and will be well tolerated (after consultation with a primary oncologist).

-Lapatinib at this stage may even cause more toxicity than benefit (diarrhea, vomiting, hand-foot syndrome, cardiac toxicity).
+Lapatinib at this stage may even cause more toxicity than benefit (diarrhea, vomiting, hand-foot syndrome, and cardiac toxicity).

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!